AntoniosBarotsis/qr-rs/docs/cli/index.md

   -s, --size <SIZE>
           The size of the QR Code [default: 600]
   -l, --logo <LOGO>
-          The name of the logo to use in the overlay [default: google] --logo-source <LOGO_SOURCE>
+          The name of the logo to use in the overlay.
+Currently, only the Google logo can be used [default: google] --logo-source <LOGO_SOURCE>
           Path to the logo (must be a valid PNG/JPEG) [aliases: path] --logo-web-source <LOGO_WEB_SOURCE>